SaxySam/Git_Instructions/README.md

 ## Dealing with Merge Conflicts

-Sometimes, when the same file has been worked on across devices or users without pulling local changes before attempting to push, you may run into ***Merge Conflicts*** where there exists two versions of the same file within git, and the repository doesnt know which one to use.
+Sometimes, when the same file has been worked on across devices or users without pulling local changes before attempting to push, you may run into ***Merge Conflicts*** where there exist two versions of the same file within git, and the repository doesn't know which one to use.
 The two files exist in a sort of *superposition* of two states at once until resolved.

 Merge conflicts will appear visually in the Source Control tab on the left-hand taskbar (Branch icon, <i class="fa-solid fa-code-branch"></i>) under a new heading labelled "*Merge Changes*" with a red <b style="color:red">!</b> next to the file name, as well as a number indicating the amount of conflicts within the file.